 Sangath was designed by Pritzker award winner Balkrishna Doshi, to house his flourishing architectural practice.
 It was completed in 1981, three decades into Doshi’s career.

-His buildings often incorporate sensitivity to regionalism, the awareness and care for dynamic adaptability to diurnal and seasonal change.
-The relationship with nature, materiality and response to local site conditions are all part of the larger narrative, which remains integral to his plot device.
+His buildings often incorporate sensitivity to regionalism, awareness, and care for dynamic adaptability to diurnal and seasonal change.
+The relationship with nature, materiality, and response to local site conditions are all part of the larger narrative, which remains integral to his plot device.

-Sangath was never intended to just be an office but also a public square, an amphitheatre, a garden and a work of art, and one truly experiences that as they make their way through the carefully designed journey that exerts a form of control on every user moving through the building, making circulation more than just a route to get from point A to B. Even local laborers and passing peasants like to come and sit next to it, enjoying the low mounds of the vaults or the water-jars overgrown with creepers.
+Sangath was never intended to just be an office but also a public square, an amphitheater, a garden, and a work of art, and one truly experiences that as they make their way through the carefully designed journey that exerts a form of control on every user moving through the building, making circulation more than just a route to get from point A to B. Even local laborers and passing peasants like to come and sit next to it, enjoying the low mounds of the vaults or the water jars overgrown with creepers.

 “Sangath” is a powerful architectural manifestation of an independent and original, creative Indian architecture in its rediscovery of traditional and local in harmony with the place, with people and with their past elements.

 Upon entering the complex, one immediately sees the silhouette of a vault lingering behind an exterior wall, and a slight view of the interior is present through a small break in the surface.

 The path turns and forces the occupant off of the north-south axis and alongside the elevated garden walls.
 Now visible in perspective, the vaults begin to recede into the background above the grassy amphitheater, water channels, and gardens in the foreground.
 As one passes by the reflecting ponds that capture the vaults in still water the entrance is made apparent.
 It lies at the end of an angled approach to the vaults.